surfingjoe/One_Public_Subnet_Basic_Web_Server/readme.md

 * **RUN Terraform Destroy (to remove VPC and Web Server)**

+## Integrating with Jenkins
-* If using the Jenkinsfile, it is required to use and configure Terraform Plugin in Jenkins.
+* I have included a Jenkinsfile, to use it, be sure to add Terraform Plugin which is required, and be sure to configure Terraform Plugin
-* I have a built in name for a Jenkins Slave encoded in the Jenkins file, pay attention to the Agent name.
+* I have a built in name for a Jenkins Slave encoded in the Jenkins file, pay attention to the Agent name, you'll need to change slave name.
-* If you do run it in Jenkins, the Jenkinsfile uses paramaters, allowing you to run the project to build in AWS the first time.
+* If you integrating Github with Jenkins, then know this: I have configured the Jenkinsfile with paramaters.
+When run for the first time, it will need build approval, allowing you to execuite 'Terraform Apply'

-** To remove from AWS after Jenkins build, goto Jenkins project, manually "Build with Parameters" and choose Destroy" **
+**To cleanup AWS after Jenkins build, manually run the Jenkins Project a second time and choose "Build with Parameters" and checkmark Destroy **

 * Note: The terraform plugin doesn't recognize parameters the first time it is run, (a bug in Jenkins),hence will fail because it doesn't see the parameters on the first run.
 I am Ok with that, for myself, however to make it run the first time, everytime, you might want to remove the lines associated with using workspace naming paramater and the line that utilizes the workspace name.

-*Also, if using the Jenkins file, pay attention to the credential names to plug in your secret credentials for AWS within Jenkins, or better yet use base64encode to encrypt the credentials.
+* Also, if using the Jenkins file, pay attention to the credential names to plug in your secret credentials, or better yet use base64encode to encrypt the credentials.